 What is neoprene rubber used for?

-Neoprene offers excellent resistance to a variety of forces, including heat, flexing, vibration, and hydrocarbons.
+Neoprene rubber, also known as polychloroprene rubber, offers excellent resistance to a variety of forces, including heat, flexing, vibration, and hydrocarbons.

 So, what is neoprene rubber used for?
-In this article from Aquaseal, we find out.
+In this article from we find out its properties and what it’s used for here.

 - Resistance to petroleum-based products, greases, and oils

-- Resistance to water, weather, ozone, and temperatures between -35°C and +100°C • Resistance to damage from twisting and flexing
+- Resistance to damage from twisting and flexing

 - Polymerisation – can be made into custom compounds and have additional material properties added to it

-Neoprene rubber is also extremely chemically stable and exhibits great resistance against solvent damage.
+Neoprene rubber is also extremely chemically stable and amongst great insulation properties, exhibits great resistance against solvent damage.
 It’s able to handle adhesives, as well as provide cushioning, protection against vibration, and abrasion resistance.

 What is neoprene rubber used for?

-You’ll find neoprene in a variety of applications from a wide range of sectors, including – but not limited to -:
+You’ll find neoprene in a variety of applications from a wide variety of sectors, including – but not limited to -:

 1. Mobile technology